 Digital change takes place.
 Whoever locks up to him often has to expect far-reaching consequences.
 For a long time the Brockhaus Encyclopaedia was regarded as the lexical reference book par excellence.
 On 30.
 June 2014, the distribution of the printed version was discontinued, 13 years after the founding of Wikipedia.
 The online encyclopedia was not only against the analogue Brockhaus, but also against the digital Microsoft Encarta and has established itself in the long term thanks to the vision to create a freely licensed and collaborative encyclopedia.

 Companies often lack a certain openness to new things in order to develop these visions.
-Communication strategist and author Kerstin Hoffmann aptly described it in a video interview, albeit drastically: “I always tell my customers: You don't have to worry about digital change, that's the good news.
-The bad news: if you don't, you'll be (entrepreneurially) dead in five years. ” It also provides the answer to the question of how to counter digitization: the establishment of an “open mind set” in the company.
+Communication strategist and author Kerstin Hoffmann aptly said it in a video interview, albeit drastically: “I always tell my customers: You don't have to worry about digital change, that's the good news.
+The bad news: if you don't, you'll be (entrepreneurially) dead in five years. ” It also provides the answer to the question of how to deal with digitization: the establishment of an “open mind set” in the company.

 But how do you open up to new trends as a manager, managing director or employee?
 The implementation of an innovation team within the company can help.
 The purpose of this unit is to provide constructive answers and suggestions on the subject of digitization and to develop new ideas, even if they may not be directly integrated into existing company structures or business models.